 In a few specific cases you may want to avoid naltrexone altogether:

 - If you have alcoholic hepatitis, the medication can make the condition worse.

-- If you are taking opioid pain medications4 to manage a chronic condition, those will be blocked by naltrexone as well, which may produce a withdrawal you didn’t intend and disrupt your pain management.
+- As discussed above, if you are taking opioid pain medications4 to manage a chronic condition these will be blocked by naltrexone, producing unintended withdrawal and disrupting pain management.